-Rear Admiral Walter E. “Ted” Carter, Jr., became the 54th President of the U.S. Naval War College July 2, 2013.
-A native of Burrillville, R.I., he graduated from the U.S. Naval Academy in 1981, was designated a naval flight officer in 1982, and graduated from the Navy Fighter Weapons School, Top Gun, in 1985.
+Vice Admiral Walter E. “Ted” Carter became the 62nd superintendent of the U.S. Naval Academy on July 23, 2014.
+He is a native of Burrillville, R.I.
+He graduated from the U.S. Naval Academy in 1981, was designated a Naval Flight Officer in 1982, and graduated from the Navy Fighter Weapons School, Top Gun, in 1985.
 He completed the Air Command and Staff College course and the Armed Forces Staff College.
 In 2001, he completed the Navy’s Nuclear Power Program.

-Carter is the recipient of various personal awards, including the Defense Superior Service Medal (two awards), Legion of Merit (three awards), Distinguished Flying Cross with Combat V, Bronze Star, Air Medal (two with Combat V and five strike/flight), and Navy and Marine Corps Commendation Medal (two with Combat V).
-He was awarded the Vice Admiral James Bond Stockdale Leadership award and the U.S. Navy League’s John Paul Jones Award for Inspirational Leadership.
-Carter was also appointed an Honorary Master Chief by the Master Chief Petty Officer of the Navy.
+Carter is the recipient of various personal awards, including the Distinguished Service Medal, Defense Superior Service Medal (two awards), Legion of Merit (three awards), Distinguished Flying Cross with Combat V, Bronze Star, Air Medal (two with Combat V and five strike/flight), and Navy and Marine Corps Commendation Medal (two with Combat V).
+He was awarded the Vice Admiral James Bond Stockdale Leadership Award and the U.S. Navy League’s John Paul Jones Award for Inspirational Leadership.
+Carter was also appointed an Honorary Master Chief by the Master Chief Petty Officer of the Navy in 2008.

 Carter flew 125 combat missions in support of joint operations in Bosnia, Kosovo, Kuwait, Iraq and Afghanistan.
 He accumulated 6,150 flight hours in F-4, F-14, and F-18 aircraft during his career and safely completed 2,016 carrier-arrested landings, the record among all active and retired U.S. Naval Aviation designators.